Tanz0rz/haxe-fmod/extension/haxe/core-api-channelcontrol.md

 ## FMOD_CHANNELCONTROL_CALLBACK
 verdict: bound
-Shape: usage
+Type: haxefmod.core.ChannelEvent.ChannelCallback
 Raw channel callbacks run on FMOD's threads and cannot reach Haxe.
-Channel.setCallback and ChannelGroup.setCallback deliver ChannelEvent values on the game thread during FmodManager.Update().
+Channel.setCallback and ChannelGroup.setCallback take a ChannelCallback and deliver ChannelEvent values on the game thread during FmodManager.Update().
 A group only ever sees Occlusion, the other three are channel events.
 ```haxe
 import haxefmod.core.ChannelEvent;